 I hope that this has helped you realize what product to sell, and maybe consider a few that you haven’t thought of yet.

 Remember, you’re not limited to just one.
-Often successful crafters market several products along different platforms to achieve their highest profit margins.
+Often successful crafters market several products along various platforms to achieve their highest profit margins.
 If you have the time to invest in research, why not?
 Doubling your market exposure can improve your chances of making enough profit to keep your business running.

-Several of these items are complimentary, such as bath bombs, soap and beauty products, pins and bags or photographs and frames.
+Several of these items are complimentary, such as bath bombs, soap and beauty products, pins and bags, or photographs and frames.
 You might just get a few extra sales from clients who decide to one-stop-shop.

 And if you have any other ideas for things to make and sell, let me know in the comments!